nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * If you get into a Bomb Encounter you can easily switch Kimahri and Flee with Tidus w/o problems.
   * If you get a low HP Yuna on Mi'hen you can easily switch her now with Auron saving you the hassle of healing 1 party member.
   * You can skip charging OD with Yuna in the Thunder Plains Iron Giant.
-  * Auron can skill charge OD naturally in the Thunder Plains and Macalania Encounters.
+  * Auron can charge OD naturally through the Thunder Plains and Macalania Encounters.

 ### How to do it
-  * Mi'hen Highroad - Yuna, Wakka, Tidus, just let defend with Yuna if she goes first and have Tidus Flee
+  * Mi'hen Highroad - Yuna, Wakka, Tidus, just defend with Yuna if she goes first and have Tidus Flee
   * Bomb Encounter - Switch Tidus or Yuna with Kimahri and Lancet the Bomb.
 Switch back to Tidus then Flee.
-You Yuna out of the Party or if it is an early encounter put her back.
+You can opt to switch her back but unless I got the bomb encounter on the 1st and 2nd Section of Mi'hen I typically leave her in reserve.
-  * Old Road - Chocobo Eater - Haste Chocobo Eater then switch Wakka with Yuna and Auron with Kimahri.
+  * Old Road - Chocobo Eater - Haste Chocobo Eater then switch Wakka and Kimahri with Yuna and Auron (If Yuna is still in the party before this fight then just switch the other guy with Auron).
 Pray to the Gods Chocobo Eater punches Yuna.
   * Old Road - Proceed with Mi'hen Highroad Strats, with the Party being Auron, Tidus, and Yuna.

 ## Mushroom Rock Road
   Mushroom Rock Road differs a lot depending if you won or lost Blitzball.
 Heck, this is arguably the only split where Blitzball actually matters in regards to actual big timeloss.
 On a Blitzball win you just need to get 3-4 Encounters to level your party and trudge on forward.
-A Blitzball loss however, is a different story as you typically take around 4-6 if you happen to not overkill any monsters, and you also have to buy Ice Brand if you don't have it just so Tidus can kill.
-This is where you are typically heavily punished here during a Blitzball loss.
+However, a Blitzball loss is a different story as you typically take around 4-6 encounters if you happen to not overkill any monsters, and you also have to buy Ice Brand if you don't have it just so Tidus can kill lizards.
+This is where you are typically heavily punished for a Blitzball loss.

 ### Early Remedy
   There's a Remedy Chest in the left corner of the big right turn while walking to MRR.
 I would only pick this up if I'm looking for a specific encounter.
 This would allow you to skip getting the Remedy in Macalania and maybe prevent one extra encounter from popping up there.